 Summer is the time to get outdoors and celebrate with one of Ottawa's many festivals.
-No matter what type of music fan you are, you'll find yourself well-catered for, with one of the city's most popular events, RBC Bluesfest in July, attracting top billboard artists.
+No matter what type of music fan you are, you'll find yourself well-catered for, with one of the city's most popular events, Ottawa Bluesfest in July, attracting top billboard artists.
 If classical music strikes your fancy though, the Ottawa Chamberfest is the largest of its kind in the world.
 More a jazz person?
 From mid-June to early July the TD Ottawa Jazz Festival has become a premier summer event.
 Looking for an alternative to all those?
 CityFolk is held a little later in the year in September and is a five-day music, dance and community celebration of the eclectic variety.
 Away from the music scene, the biggest festival of them all happens on the 1st July, Canada Day, and Ottawa is home to the country's biggest birthday celebration!
 Other major festivals include the Canadian Tulip Festival in May and the Tim Hortons Ottawa Dragon Boat Festival with free concerts and boat races in June.

-GETTING AROUND OTTAWA

-Getting around Ottawa is easy, with much of the city centre within easy walking distance from the canal.

-If you enjoy the freedom of two-wheels, Canada's capital is a great city to explore by bicycle (add bike rental to your booking).
+GETTING AROUND OTTAWA Getting around Ottawa is easy, with much of the city centre within easy walking distance from the canal.
+If you enjoy the freedom of twowheels, Canada's capital is a great city to explore by bicycle (add bike rental to your booking).
 Ottawa has more than 600 kilometers (373 miles) of recreational pathways.
 These pathways connect from parks, to gardens, to national historic sites all throughout the city.
 The path leading along the Rideau Canal is a particular favourite route for many locals.
-And, if that is not enough, NOKIA Sunday Bikedays take place from late May to early September with more than 50 (31 miles) kilometers of parkways closed to motorists.
 A bit further afield, to the north of Ottawa's city centre and falling into the province of Quebec, you'll find Gatineau Park.
-With hidden waterfalls, picturesque ruins and around 200kms (124 miles) of trails for hiking and biking, Gatineau Park is a pleasant place to lose a few hours or even all day.
+With hidden waterfalls, picturesque ruins and around 200kms (124 miles) of trails for hiking and biking.
+Gatineau Park is a pleasant place to lose a few hours or even all day.